eubertos/RAE/README.md

 ```

 This creates `logs/feedback_report.txt` with counts per day and the date of the last submission.
+The script also exports a `generateReport` function for use in other tooling or tests.

 Plan a weekly check-in to review these reports along with performance logs from the console output.